epandco/unthink-cli/unthink-stack/docs/unthink-foundation.md

 #### The exception to this order
 All resources have an error handler middleware that is inserted by the unthink-foundation.
 This handler ensures unhandled exceptions don't make it back the client and are logged properly.
-It also is called when a result is `error/notFound/unauthorized` to log and render this back to teh client.
+It also is called when a result is `error/notFound/unauthorized` to log and render this back to the client.

 For the route handler this behavior is automatically wired up, HOWEVER for raw middleware it is the responsibility of the DEVELOPER to ensure errors are propagated correctly.
 This will be called out in the examples below.